kornet98/TM_Blog-app/README.md

 ### Step 1

-    - Clone this repo to your local machine
+    - Clone this repo to your local machine using https://github.com/kornet98/TM_Blog-app.git
-	 - or press "Download ZIP" button
+	 - Or press "Download ZIP" button,

 ### Step 2